The 10 Best Low-Carb Beers You Can Actually Drink on the Keto Diet

 First brewed in 1975, this pilsner is the “original light beer."
 Want even fewer calories and carbs?
 Try Miller64, which has just 64 calories per serving and 2.4 grams of carbs.

 95 calories, 2.6 g carbs, 4.2% ABV

 This "next generation" light beer pairs well with salad, seafood, and poultry, according to the Pennsylvania brewery's website.
 Among light lagers on beer ratings website Beeradvocate, Flight ranks among the best, beating Yuengling's Premium Light Beer.

 Don't see a low-carb beer you like?

 Unfortunately, there's no good indicator—such as bitterness from hops—that can help you ID other low-carb beers.
 “Obviously if the product tastes sweet, it likely has more sugar and carbs," says Wallace.
 "But in general, quantities can vary between even similar products."

-But it will get easier soon: “Beer industry leaders Anheuser-Busch, MillerCoors, HeinekenUSA, Constellation Brands Beer Division, North American Breweries and Craft Brew Alliance—which produce more than 81% of the beer sold in the U.S.—have agreed to implement labeling of total calories, carbohydrates, protein, fat, and ABV by 2020 to help consumers choose healthier options,” says Wallace.
+But it will get easier soon: “Beer industry leaders Anheuser-Busch, MillerCoors, HeinekenUSA, Constellation Brands Beer Division, North American Breweries and Craft Brew Alliance—which produce more than 81% of the beer sold in the US—have agreed to implement labeling of total calories, carbohydrates, protein, fat, and ABV by the end of 2020 to help consumers choose healthier options,” says Wallace.
 Cheers to that.

 To get more nutrition advice delivered to your inbox, sign up for the Healthy Living newsletter